 3.5) Alliantist as the Data Processor will assist the Customer as the Data Controller in meeting the Customer’s obligations under Regulation (EU) 2016/679 and allowing data subjects to exercise their rights under Regulation (EU) 2016/679.
 To that end Alliantist has a range of policies, procedures and approaches such as:

-4.1) Fees for Customer license to the Services are set out in the Order Form.
+4.1) Fees for Customer license to the Services are set out in the Proposal.
 Fees include access to the Services as described and include Platform maintenance with appropriate technical support for the Customer Lead User and authorised administrators.
-The fees also include automatic access to relevant Platform releases and enhancements for the functionality in scope on the Order Form.
+The fees also include automatic access to relevant Platform releases and enhancements for the functionality in scope on the Proposal.
 Registered User support is covered in the fees through the Help Documentation and includes tours, videos and other support materials on the Platform.

-4.2) Unless otherwise stated on the Order Form this Agreement shall last for the minimum term of one year or as set out in the Order Form and shall be the Minimum Fee.
+4.2) Unless otherwise stated in the Proposal this Agreement shall last for the minimum term of one year and shall be the Minimum Fee.
 First year fees, discounted for annual advance payment are due before service commences unless a valid Purchase Order is agreed instead.
 Monthly and quarterly payment in advance models are also available.

 4.3) After the first year, the Services will automatically continue until such time as Customer or Alliantist gives the other at least 30 days’ notice to terminate.
 Fees for the ongoing service can be paid monthly, quarterly or annually in advance with discounts/increases reflective of the ongoing commitment made.
 Alliantist does not provide refunds so after the first year or payment of the Minimum Fee the Customer may choose a shorter rolling payment term for ongoing service delivery, or continue with the Services until such time as any of its prepayments align with the notice to terminate.